 Before jumping on a house flipping project, the following calculator will help you judge its worthiness.
 Based on the selling price you expect and all the expenses, you will obtain the net profit and the rate of return of your investment.
 Always stay reasonable when you enter the selling price, because the average appreciation rate stays between 2% and 3% per year.
-This is the first step you should attempt before purchasing the residence.

-Try the House Flipping; Calculate your Net Profit >
+Try the calculator House Flipping; Calculate your Net Profit >